 How Many Wine Bottles Will Fit?

 Naturally, you'll have to consider questions such as how tall is a 750 ml bottle of wine compared to a 187 ml bottle?
 How big is a bottle of wine in CL?
-Also, what is a 5 litre bottle of wine called?
-For example, it helps to know that a split or picolo is 187.5 ml in size and can hold 1/4 standard bottle or one glass of wine.
+Also, what is a 5-litre bottle of wine called?
+For example, it helps to know that a split or piccolo is 187.5 ml in size and can hold 1/4 standard bottle or one glass of wine.
 The standard size is 750 ml which is equivalent to 5 glasses of wine.

 How Many Bottles Can Be Stored On A 12 Ft Length Of Wall

 Of course, there are also different types of racking that can be utilized in a wine cellar project.
 It greatly depends on the amount of available space you have to accommodate your racking assembly.
-The previous chart shows a wall length of 7 feet and 8 inches.
-The chart below illustrates a 12-feet wall length.
+The infographic below illustrates a 12-feet wall length.